juliajamileg/huskyci-site/docs/doc2.md

 ---
-id: doc2
+id: guides-gitlabci
-title: Document Number 2
+title: Using huskyCI within Gitlab CI
+label: Using huskyCI within Gitlab CI
 ---

 This is a link to [another document.](doc3.md)